gast04/gast04.github.io/_posts/2020-11-08-dl-resolve-attack.md

 chain_read += b"D"*16                   # note end of chain
 ```

-`C_AREA` is the address of the `bss` segment which is `0x601030`, even IDA shows
+`C_AREA` is the address of the `bss` segment which is `0x601030`.
+IDA shows
 that this segment is only 8byte in size, as memory is handled in pages, we have
 a whole page for our structs, which is more than enough.

-The two `ROPgadgets` simply setting up the arguments, as it is a 64bit binary
+The two `ROPgadgets` are simply setting up the arguments, as it is a 64bit binary
 the three arguments for read are in the `rdi`,`rsi` and `rdx` registers.

 This attempt can be found in `exp_version_1.py`.
-During debugging I noticed that
+During debugging I noticed a
-`read` call is this gadget:
+problem, the `read` call has this gadget:

 ```
 .text:0000000000400500 E8 EB FE FF FF    call    _read